slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

     $ service hsqldb start

-The database files will be stored eventually in `/opt/slipstream/SlipStreamDB/`.
+The database files will be stored in `/opt/slipstream/SlipStreamDB/`.

 **NOTE: The startup script will indicate that the start failed, but the database is indeed running correctly.**